Spider-Man: No Way Home post-credits scenes, explained

-Spider-Man: No Way Home is bringing Tom Holland's first trilogy of solo Marvel Cinematic Universe adventures to a close this week, bringing back classic villains from the Tobey Maguire and Andrew Garfield movies to put the webslinger to the ultimate test.
-As is Marvel tradition, the film includes a post-credits stinger to set up further storylines.
+Spider-Man: No Way Home brings Tom Holland's trilogy of solo Marvel Cinematic Universe adventures to a close this week, summoning classic villains from the Tobey Maguire and Andrew Garfield movies to put the webslinger to the ultimate test.
+As is mighty Marvel tradition, the film includes mid- and post-credits stingers to set up further storylines.

-These multiversal villains are the result of Peter Parker trying to restore his secret identity after a vengeful Mysterio revealed it to the world in the final moments of 2019's Far From Home.
+These multiversal villains are the result of Peter Parker trying to protect his secret identity after a vengeful Mysterio revealed it to the world in the final moments of 2019's Far From Home.
+But how does No Way Home link to the future of Spider-Man and the MCU?
 Let's take a look at the post-credits scenes and their consequences for Spidey's MCU future.

 Major No Way Home SPOILERS swinging your way.